 - Put on your life jacket and prepare for rough seas.

 - Stay below deck if possible.

-- Don’t touch more than one grounded object at the same time (or you may become a shortcut for electrical surges passing through the protection system).
+- Don’t touch more than one grounded object at the same time so you don't become a shortcut for electrical surges passing through the protection system.